 How to Bid on an eBay Auction

 Before you place your proxy bid, you should give serious thought to how much you want to pay for the item.
 When you place an automatic bid (a proxy bid) on eBay, eBay’s bidding engine places only enough of your bid to outbid the previous bidder.

-If there are no previous bidders and the seller has not entered a reserve price, your bid appears as the minimum auction bid until someone bids against you.
+No one will know how much your proxy bid is — unless someone outbids you and becomes the high bidder.
 To place a proxy bid in an auction, follow these steps:

 A confirmation page appears, and you have one last chance to back out.

 If everything is in order, click Confirm Bid.
 Or, if you get cold feet, click Change bid.